 - a.
 The Applicant must provide a minimum of 38 long term and 12 short term bicycle parking spaces. - b.
-The long-term spaces must be in a secured, well-lit bicycle room within the garage, and the short-term spaces must be inverted-U racks (or approved equal) installed along the building's main residential entrances (weather protected preferred).
-The specific location(s) of the bicycle parking must be identified on the Certified Site Plan. - c.
-The Applicant must install a new 10-foot sidewalk set back 12.5 feet from the curb to provide the space necessary to install the master-planned two-way separated bikeway along the Site frontage on Piney Branch Road.
-The Applicant must remove the existing 5foot sidewalk, currently located at the back of the curb. - d.
-Consistent with MCDOT's January 26, 2022 letter, the Applicant must participate on a pro rata basis, in the amount of \$172,595 payable prior to the final use and occupancy permit, towards the construction of the Master-Planned bicycle facility on their Piney Branch frontage, as illustrated on the Certified Site Plan.
+The long-term spaces must be in a secured, well-lit bicycle room within the garage, and the short-term spaces must be inverted-U racks (or approved equal) installed along the new building's main residential entrances (weather protected preferred).
+The specific location(s) of the bicycle parking must be identified on the Certified Site Plan.

+- c.
+Before the issuance of the final use and occupancy certificate for the new residential building, the Applicant must install a new 10-foot sidewalk set back 12.5 feet from the curb to provide the space necessary to install the master-planned two-way separated bikeway along the Site frontage on Piney Branch Road.
+The Applicant must remove the existing 5-foot sidewalk, currently located at the back of the curb. - d.
+Consistent with MCDOT's January 26, 2022 letter, the Applicant must participate on a pro rata basis, in the amount of \$172,595 payable prior to issuance of the first above grade building permit or right-of-way permit, whichever comes first, towards the construction of a two-way separated bikeway in the East Purple Line Transportation Policy Area.
+The payment will be inflated based on the Federal Highway Administration's National Highway Construction Cost Index from the mailing date of the Planning Board resolution to the date of application for the first above-grade building permit or right-of-way permit (whichever comes first).